FlutterFlow/flutterflow-documentation/docs/resources/control-flow/user-interactivity/forms/form-validation.md

 # Form Validation

-The Form widget allows you to validate the user input and display a message if validation fails.
-This widget can contain any number of form fields, which are typically input fields such as [TextFields](form-widgets/textfield), [Dropdown](form-widgets/dropdown), [RadioButton](form-widgets/radiobutton), or [Date/Time picker](#).
+You can add validations to input fields by wrapping them inside the Form widget.
+The Form widget enables you to validate user inputs and display appropriate messages when validation criteria are not met.

 For example, you could use it to check if a user has given a valid email and password.
 This makes it easy to handle user input and ensure that the data is correct before it is submitted to the server or stored locally.